halesyy/fame-adder/README.md

 ## Pre-requirements

 - A windows computer (raw Python works on Mac/Linux)
-- A phone which can simulate presses from Teamviewer QuickConnect (Android-tested) -
+- A phone which can simulate presses from Teamviewer QuickConnect (Android-tested) with Snapchat installed and logged-in

 ## Quick install